Medieval British Studies (MA)

 - The MA in Medieval British Studies, based within the Interdisciplinary Centre for the Study of Medieval Society and Culture, is taught by medievalists from several schools within the University.

-The MA in Medieval British Studies is a self-regulated year of further study, and provides a preparatory year for PhD candidates.
-It gives a thorough grounding in research skills and methods, theoretical concepts and the techniques of conducting and writing up an independent research project.
-Consisting partly of taught courses and partly of independent research, it draws together expertise in Medieval History, Archaeology, English and Welsh to offer a challenging programme of study.
+The MA in Medieval British Studies is designed to act as a self-regulated year of further study, and to provide a preparatory year for PhD candidates, giving a thorough grounding in research skills and methods, theoretical concepts and the techniques of conducting and writing up an independent research project.
+Consisting partly of taught courses and partly of independent research, it draws together expertise in Medieval History, Archaeology, English and Welsh to offer a challenging and flexible programme of study.

-Teaching and research are tailored to the interests of individual students.
-The flexible degree structure permits the content of options to vary from year to year, reflecting student interests.
+Our flexible programme of study permits the content of options to vary from year to year, reflecting student interests.

 Assessment is via essays or a combination of coursework and written examination, depending on the modules chosen.